-- (1) Closure of a study programme means termination of admission and teaching in the study programme. - (2) A study programme is closed by the Senate's decision. - (3) The closure of a study programme is initiated when: - 1) The study programme is not in compliance with the requirements established in the Standard of Higher Education and this Statute; - 2) No students have been matriculated to the study programme and no students have been studying under it, for a period of two study years; - 3) It is reasonable to integrate the study programme with another similar study programme; - 4) There are significant shortcomings in the quality of the study programme. - (4) Based on the Senate's decision, the Academic Affairs Office shall submit an application for closing the study programme to the EHIS. - (5) The students studying under the study programme that will be closed are transferred to another study programme.
+- (1) Closure of a study programme means termination of admission and teaching in the study programme. - (2) A study programme is closed by the Senate's decision. - (3) The closure of a study programme is initiated by the member of the Rectorate managing academic affairs, appointed by the Rector, when: [Amended 30.01.2023] - 1) The study programme is not in compliance with the requirements established in the Standard of Higher Education and this Statute; - 2) No students have been matriculated to the study programme for a period of two study years [Amended 30.01.2023]; - 3) It is reasonable to integrate the study programme with another similar study programme; - 4) There are significant shortcomings in the quality of the study programme; - 5) On the proposal of the council of the academic unit [Entry into force 30.01.2023]. - (4) Based on the Senate's decision, the Academic Affairs Office shall submit an application for closing the study programme to the EHIS. - (5) The students studying under the study programme that will be closed shall be informed of the decision and they are offered counselling regarding continuation and/or termination of studies.
+Upon closure of a study programme students currently studying under the programme shall be transferred to another study programme.
+[Amended 30.01.2023]